 Wellness Policy

 Want to be involved in helping develop the School System’s Wellness Policy?
-Well we would welcome your help!
-You can either, contact your school and ask to speak to a member of the Wellness Committee, or you can contact the Wellness Dietitian at the District Level who is in charge of Wellness (Allison Lairscy - [email protected] -706-554-5393).
+Well, we would welcome your help!
+You can either contact your school and ask to speak to a member of the Wellness Committee, or you can contact the Wellness Dietitian at the District Level who is in charge of Wellness (Allison Lairscy - [email protected] -706-554-5393).
 Allison Lairscy reviews the Wellness Policy every three years to update it as necessary.
-Then ask them if you can be a part of the process in developing the local school wellness policy!
+Then ask them if you can be a part of the process of developing the local school wellness policy!

 Wellness Goals for the 2019 - 2020 School Year